StevenCyb/Demo_LLamaSharp_Plus_SemanticKernel/README.md

 # Demo_LLamaSharp_Plus_SemanticKernel
-A simple demo of LLamaSharp with Semantic Kernel for a simple local running chatbot.
+A simple demo of LLamaSharp with Semantic Kernel for a simple locally running chatbot.

 Just run the following command and start chatting.
 ```bash